rororowyourboat/psuu/examples/README.md

 - **basic_usage/**: Simple examples demonstrating the core functionality
 - **cadcad_integration/**: Examples integrating with cadCAD simulation models
 - **cli_usage/**: Examples showing how to use the command-line interface
+- **protocol_example/**: Examples demonstrating the new protocol-based integration
+- **cadcad_integration.py**: Comprehensive example of integrating cadCAD models using the new protocol

 ## Basic Usage Examples